-Clicking the Expand all button expands and shows the full hierarchy of all masters in the memory map starting from the master to the peripherals.
+Expands and shows the full hierarchy of all masters in the memory map starting from the master to the peripherals.

-Collapse all button
+· Collapse all button

-Clicking the Collapse all button collapses the full hierarchy of all masters in the memory map and only shows the top level masters in the dialog.
+Collapses the full hierarchy of all masters in the memory map and only shows the top-level masters in the dialog.

-Show Slaves filter
+· Show Slaves filter

-The Shows Slaves filter shows all the peripherals in the design in a flat hierarchy with their start addresses, ranges and DRCs if any.
-The masters, and bus and bridge cores will not be shown.
+Shows all the masters and the peripherals under them in the design in a flat hierarchy with their start addresses, ranges and DRCs if any.
+The bus and bridge cores will not be shown.